takelwerk/takelage-doc/doc/tools/rake.md

-The modular structure of takelage's Rakefiles make it possible to build a custom interface to each project with reusable bit components.
+The modular structure of takelage's Rakefiles make it possible to build a custom interface to each project with reusable hg repositories.

 But some tasks differ from project to project.
 For example, the task `rake project:prod` should trigger the whole build queue of each project which is different for each project.

-So the file `rake project/Rakefile` is no bit component.
+So the file `rake project/Rakefile` is no hg repository.
 It consists of meta tasks which do not add code by itself but call dependent rake tasks to fulfill whatever necessary.